winksaville/test-wasm-array-initialization/README.md

 # Test wasm compile time array initialization

-There is a bug initializing arrays with structures such as below `gBd` below:
+There is a bug initializing arrays with structures such as `gBd` below:
 ```
 struct bd {
   char d;